Forest Landowner Frequently Asked Questions

 How can I pay for planning and management?

 There are a number of federal and state programs available that will help defray a significant portion of the cost to implement forest practices.
 Known as cost-share programs, most are implemented in a similar fashion.
 The best place to start is to contact your local DNR service forester.
 The actual application may go through the Maryland Forest Service, the Natural Resource Conservation Service, or the Farm Services Agency, depending on the program.
 If the practice is approved, landowners complete the practices and pay for the goods and/or services.
 The local forester will then inspect the practice to ensure proper implementation.
 Upon approval by the forester, copies of the invoices and payment information are submitted to the forester for processing.
 The landowner will then receive reimbursement for the percentage of the costs involved in the particular program.
-More details on the specific program is available at University of Maryland Extension's Woodland Stewardship Education website.
+More details on the specific programs are available at the University of Maryland Extension's Woodland Stewardship Education website.

 How can the Tree Farm Program help me?